SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/03-aggregate-function.md

 # Aggregate Functions

-You can group results selected from SeaORM find with the `group_by` method, and if you wish to further restrict the grouped result set, the `having` method can help you achieve that.
+You can group results selected from SeaORM find with the `group_by` method.
+If you wish to further restrict the grouped result set, the `having` method can help you achieve that.

 ## Group By